 I recently did an Instagram story series on the topic of booking your wedding florist, and I was BLOWN AWAY by all the responses I got from brides and fellow wedding vendors that tuned in!
 Since Instagram stories expire, I thought I should share my thoughts in a more "permanent" way by blogging about my own booking process process and I would love to hear others feedback as well.
 Enjoy! :)

 The first step in the booking process is getting to know the couple and learning about their wedding vision with a complimentary consultation.
-If I am available for a particular couple's wedding day, I will schedule a complimentary consultation with them to chat via phone call or Skype (or we can also grab coffee in person too!) and see if we would make a good creative team.
+If I am available for a particular couple's wedding day, I will schedule a complimentary consultation with them to chat via phone call or Skype, and see if we would make a good creative team.
 To prepare for our time together, I will typically ask them to see an inspirational Pinterest board, if they have one, to give me a visual aid on their floral style.
 At this meeting, a couple will typically describe a detailed sort of "look" they are looking for- however, most couples don't know all the different flower options that fit into their color palette, which ones are in season, and which ones are in their budget.
 Also, couples tend to book their wedding florist between 6 months to a year before their weddings, so when it comes to the exact details, they typically aren't quite sure of the exact amount of centerpieces they will need, if they want a mix of tall or high or just low or just high, and if they will have extra money in the budget for that garland on the bar they have been eyeing.
 So during our meeting, I will share some suggestions on flowers, seasonality, etc., and give the couple a rough estimate for what I predict their florals could cost, again based on their style, seasonality of desired flowers, etc!

 Normally when a couple reaches out to me, they have already done some research and are on the way to deciding if I'm the best fit for their wedding day.
 They have read my reviews from my previous couples, looked carefully at my portfolio weddings and designs, and they have probably even scoped me out on Instagram, where they got to see some "behind-the-scenes" and a glimpse into my personal life!
 So all that to say, by the time we have our consultation, it's my hope that this couple already trusts me to execute their wedding floral designs within their budget while bringing their vision to life in a way that is unique to them.